2021 Clube Atlético Mineiro season

-The 2021 season was the 107th season in the existence of Clube Atlético Mineiro and the 15th consecutive season in the top flight of Brazilian football.
-In addition to the national league, Atlético Mineiro participated in the Campeonato Mineiro, the Copa do Brasil and the Copa Libertadores.
+The 2021 season was the 107th season in the history of Clube Atlético Mineiro and the club's 15th consecutive year in the top tier of Brazilian football.
+In addition to competing in the Campeonato Brasileiro Série A, Atlético Mineiro also took part in the Campeonato Mineiro, the Copa do Brasil, and the Copa Libertadores.

-The season was regarded as one of the most successful in the club's history, with the conquests of their second Campeonato Brasileiro, second Copa do Brasil and 46th Campeonato Mineiro titles, claiming them their first domestic treble.
+The season is considered one of the most successful in the club’s history, as Atlético Mineiro won their second Campeonato Brasileiro, their second Copa do Brasil, and their 46th Campeonato Mineiro titles, achieving the club’s first-ever domestic treble.